dcolcott/aws-amplify-sagemaker-inference-client/README.md

 In Amazon Sagemaker a Model object consists of the ML model itself and a container with the logic required to perform the inference.
 You are welcome to use your own custom containers but for convenience AWS also provide these for each of the supported ML frameworks.

 #### Save ML object detection model to S3
-Download the object-detection ML model provided above (or have your own available) and upload to S3 in the AWS region you intended todeploy the inference client application.
+Download the object-detection ML model provided above (or have your own available) and upload to S3 in the AWS region you intended to deploy the inference client application.

 Follow this guide on how to [Create and Amazon S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-configure-bucket.html) if you don't already have one in the specific AWS region.